dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

 I wanted to play around with the colour, stroke and transparency.
-For this design I changed the colours, made them white and a cream colour and I returned the stroke to the original size (4).
-The similar colours do make it difficult to see the different elements and the transparency.
-I think I will keep the colours very different.
+For this design I changed made it black and white.
+I like the simplicity of that colour scheme and I think it works well with transparency.
+I made the stroke width smaller, I like it like this because it makes the letters look less crowed and more delicate.
+I only put a stroke around the smaller circle to make it stand out a little and to make the line match better with the rest of the letter.

 The eight parameters per letter are now: